Cardagon/popout-resizer/README.md

 If you have any questions about the module or troubles, feel free to create an issue here or send me a ping in the FoundryVTT discord channel @Cardagon

 # Updates

+## 0.4.1 - 2020-6-22
+- Migrated repo to github from gitlab, no feature changes

 ## 0.4 - 2020-6-19
 - Fixing error introduced in 0.3